jt-96/jt-96/README.md

 ## What am I up to now?

-  - Slowly coming back to code new projects and stuff...
+  - Fixing deploys on some old projects...
+  - Looking for a Job.

 ## What do I plan to do in the near future?

-  - Redeploy some projects...
-  - Update my portfolio.
   - Make new projects.
+  - Portfolio 2.0 (soon I hope).

 ## Personal Links